HasibAlMuzdadid/Data-Science-Projects/README.md

 Email: muzdadid@gmail.com

 ## Project Description :
-This repository contains various Data Science projects which reflects what I have learnt from different online platforms.
+This repository contains various Data Science projects which I have implemented for the completion of various online courses offered on different platforms like Coursera, freeCodeCamp and others and this reflects what I have learnt from these online platforms.

 **Language used :** Python </br>
 **Development Tools :** [Jupyter Notebook](https://jupyter.org/)</br>